- Third generation of Nissan's popular flagship crossover symbolizes Nissan's design-led product and brand renaissance

 In keeping with the idea of futuristic travel, the designers sought to create a gravity-like power to pull viewers into the design visually, while defying gravity with a lightness of form through the use of glass and flowing lines.
 The prominent glass areas of the first-generation Murano were retained and expanded with the new design, including the use of its jet-inspired roof and D-pillars that appear disconnected from the roof that help visually lighten the cabin.
 The result is a unique floating feeling that can be recognized from very far away.

 Another key element is the continued refinement of the boomerang-style headlights and taillights, which were originally introduced on the Nissan 370Z.
-For use with the new Murano, the shapes were slimmed and pushed to extremes to look like they flow with the wind.
-"The lights' LED Daytime Running Light accents are instantly recognizable at night.
-While becoming a Murano signature, they were an engineering challenge," explained Nakamura.
+For use with the new Murano, distinctive Signature lights were added, accentuating the boomerang, shapes, and were slimmed and pushed to extremes to look like they flow with the wind.
+"The LED Signature lights, with their LED Daytime Running Light accents, are instantly recognizable at night.
+While becoming a Murano signature, they were an engineering challenge, requiring extensive tuning to refine the shape and light intensity," explained Nakamura.

-The available LED headlights, while providing excellent efficiency and durability (versus halogen and xenon lights), required extensive tuning to refine the shape and light intensity.
+The available LED headlights provide excellent efficiency and durability (versus halogen and xenon lights).
 The design of the standard LED taillights had to be balanced with the required crossover utility, with the final shape seamlessly integrated into the rear glass, conveying a high-tech quality.

 "The designers and engineers invested three times the normal wind tunnel testing of the new Murano to get to its 0.31 coefficient of drag, on par with many sports cars," added Nakamura.